 Rule #1: Half a plate of green vegetables

 The plate model is a helpful way to decide what to eat.
 If you fill half your plate with green, leafy vegetables that fills up a lot of space!
-The other half of the plate can be divided into good quality protein (eggs, fish, chicken, meat) and low GI, high fibre starch (sweet potatoes, brown rice, butternut).
+The other half of the plate can be divided into good quality protein (eggs, fish, chicken, meat, lentils, beans) and low GI, high fibre starch (sweet potatoes, brown rice, butternut).
 Add in a small amount of healthy fat (olive oil, avocado) and you have a healthy plate!
 If you’re eating low carb, you can leave out the starch.

 Not sure what kind of food to put on your plate?
 We have a free Diabetes Cookbook with all kinds of ideas, or you can check out this article on understanding diabetes nutrition: 10 helpful tips for a healthy diabetes diet.

-Rule #2: No refined carbs
+Rule #2: Reduce refined carbs

 To understand what refined carbohydrates are, it’s first important to understand what carbohydrates are.
 Essentially, carbs are sugars.
 They break down in the body to create glucose, a major source of energy.
 Too many of the wrong kind of carbs (refined carbs like white bread, white rice, pap, cakes, cookies) spikes your blood glucose.

 Choosing the right carbs and cutting out as many refined carbs as you can is very important.
 It’s also helpful to be able to count your carbs.
 Counting the carbs you eat at every meal and pairing them with the correct dose of insulin can keep your blood sugar level closer to normal range.
 Here’s a guide to exactly how to count carbs.
 And here’s what normal blood sugar should be.